 Marketing To Millennials: 10 Steps To Winning Younger Customers’ Trust

 Is there anything special about marketing to millennials?
-What do you need to do if your target audience mainly consists of these buyers?
+What do you need to do if your target audience mainly consists of millennial consumers?
 And what do millennials mean, exactly?
 Go ahead and find it out!

 What is a millennial?

 A millennial is a person born between 1980 and 2000 and part of the last generation of the 20th century.
 They are a young consumer group that is currently in the mid-20s to early-30s age range, meaning they’re in the prime of their spending power.

 Millennial customers are a demographic that has profoundly propelled the new age of digital growth, which in turn has changed marketing strategies and practices and the retail industry.

 As noted earlier, with an estimated $1.4 trillion spent in 2020, millennials hold greater spending power now than any other generation before or after it.

 With the rise of technology and ecommerce, it’s even more important to market products or services with millennials in mind.
 The thing is, they grew up alongside booming digital advancements and will define and change retail for the coming decade.

 How are millennials changing retail patterns?

 It’s all digital now (and price competitive).
 According to Invesp, more than 54% of millennials make their purchases online, and 45% admit they do it because they can compare products and prices.
 This means it’s imperative that brands have an online shop to appeal to this powerful generation of consumers.
 A social media presence is also a must-have in today’s world, with Awario stating that 74% of shoppers are compelled by brand social media accounts.